BrahimElkecha/routingPractice/README.md

 >*Children* params

->Don't forget to add <router-outler> to your component.html
+>Don't forget to add ( router-outlet ) to your component.html

 ## Development server